 Kenneth Bopp, CRNA, This is his story of facing all that the Vietnam Veterans Memorial Wall represented to him.

 Help Us Preserve Vietnam War History!

 If you are a CRNA who served in the Vietnam War and would like to submit your experiences for this section, below are some questions to get you thinking.
-You are not required to answer these questions, you may construct your own narrative based on your own experiences.
+You are not required to answer these questions; you may construct your own narrative based on your personal experiences.

 Manuscripts should be kept to no more than 2,000 words.
 AANA reserves the right to edit any and all submissions.
 Photographs may accompany your submission - they should be emailed, in .jpg or .png format, and be no more than 4 MB each.

-If you have any questions, please contact Cathy Hodson, Public Relations Manager, at email@example.com All manuscripts and accompanying photos should be emailed to Cathy.
+If you have any questions, please contact Cathy Hodson, Managing Editor, Digital Publications, at firstname.lastname@example.org.
+All manuscripts and accompanying photos should be emailed to Cathy.

 Viet Nam—New Challenge for the Army Nurse Anesthetist